plewis/plewis.github.io/phylogenetics/lab-ape.md

     plotTree(barbet_tree, fsize=.7)

 The original paper conducted a **multiple linear regression** analysis to test whether body size was related to both longer notes as well as lower frequency.
-To recreate their analysis, we first need to create a comparative data object in caper that associates <tt>barbet_tree</tt> with <tt>barbet_data</tt>:
+To recreate their analysis, we first need to create a comparative data object in caper that associates `barbet_tree` with `barbet_data`:

     comp.data <- comparative.data(barbet_tree, barbet_data, names.col="Species", vcv.dim=2, warn.dropped=TRUE)